Anthony Burgess: Death

 Although Burgess wrote that he expected to "die somewhere in the Mediterranean lands, with an inaccurate obituary in the Nice-Matin, unmourned, soon forgotten", he returned to die in Twickenham, an outer suburb of London, where he owned a house.
 Burgess died on 22 November 1993 from lung cancer, at the Hospital of St John & St Elizabeth in London.
 His ashes were inurned at the Monaco Cemetery.

 The epitaph on Burgess's marble memorial stone, reads: "Abba Abba", which means "Father, father" in Aramaic, Arabic, Hebrew, and other Semitic languages and is pronounced by Christ during his agony in Gethsemane as he prays God to spare him.
 It is also the title of Burgess's 22nd novel, concerning the death of John Keats.
-Eulogies at his memorial service at St Paul's, Covent Garden, London, in 1994 were delivered by the journalist Auberon Waugh and the novelist William Boyd.
 The Times obituary heralded the author as "a great moralist".
 His estate was worth US$3 million and included a large European property portfolio of houses and apartments.